dr-ambika/cisco-assignment/README.md

 ## Description

 This tool uses terraform to create load_balancer (Application/Network) in front of an any linux server on a new network or a default network with autoscaling(scale-out/scale-in) enabled based on VM Utilization on AWS Cloud.
-This code sets up an environment and configure nginx webserver with static web page that says **Cisco SPL**
+This code sets up an environment and configure nginx webserver with static web page.

 Some of the variables listed below from **vars.tf**.
 Thesse values can be overrriden in **terraform.tfvars**